Size & simulate ground heat collectors

 Cold district heating, part 6: size ground heat collectors as a heat source and simulate them in the network

-This tutorial demonstrates how to size a ground heat collector field as a heat source and simulate it over two years.
+This part shows how a ground heat collector field is sized as a heat source and simulated over two years.
 Based on the results, it can be assessed whether the system works and whether the minimum temperatures are met.

-System editor: probe field is replaced with ground heat collector
+Plant editor: borehole field is replaced with ground heat collector

-Replacing the probe field with a ground heat collector in the system editor
+Replacing the borehole field with a ground heat collector in the plant editor

-Starting from the example project with a probe field:
+Starting from the example project with a borehole field:

-1. Open the energy plant’s system in the system editor.
+1. Open the energy plant in the plant editor.

-3. Drag the ground heat collector into the system.
+3. Drag the ground heat collector into the plant.

 4. Reconnect the elements.